 Full of confidence the Irish started walking over there.
 Once he saw how huge the Scottish was though, the Irish got scared and backed out.
 Fun fact is that the wife of the Irish giant actually saved him from the Scottish because she said to the Scottish that he (the Irish giant) is their baby.
 The Scottish then thought that if this giant is only the baby, how big will be father be and backed out as well.
 So, in the end they didn’t fight.

 Below are some useful tips in case you are traveling to Giants Causeway:

 - Car park is expensive, so park further away and walk if you are good by foot.

 - Bring food and drinks, if you plan on hiking around for a while.

 - The visitor center is optional and costs entrance, so if you dont want to go there (to get an audio guide), you dont have to pay entrance.
 The visit of the Giants Causeway is actually free, but many people don’t know that.

-After the Giants Causeway we went to the Rope Bridge which is only about 10min away by car.
+After the Giants Causeway we continued our North of Ireland tour to the Rope Bridge which is only about 10 min away by car.
 This bridge was built for fisherman in order to better fish for salmon better.